DavidAnson/markdownlint-cli2/README.md

 - To lint every file in the current directory tree, the command "markdownlint-cli2 **" can be used instead

 Optional parameters:
 - --config    specifies the path to a configuration file to define the base configuration
 - --fix       updates files to resolve fixable issues (can be overridden in configuration)
 - --help      writes this message to the console and exits without doing anything else
+- --no-globs  ignores the "globs" property if present in the top-level options object

 Configuration via:
 - .markdownlint-cli2.jsonc